 - Senior citizen tuition, for persons age 55 and over.
 Senior citizens may audit a class at BLC, if room is available, and will be recorded as a BLC student.
 Cost is $100 per class and includes parking and registration fee, but does not include class fees, books or other required supplies.

-- Unlimited Meal Plan: $2,150 – This plan gives students continuous access to the Dining Center during the hours of operation.
-This plan is required for all residential students who live in a standard room.
-It is also available to students in on-campus apartments and non-resident students.
+The Unlimited Meal Plan gives students continuous access to the Dining Center during the hours of operation.
+All resident students, who live in a standard room, are on this plan.